lifeasawalrus/cse15l-lab-reports/lab-report-3-week-3.md

 Here is the output of the test (symptoms)
 ![Image](/lab3_images/Lab3-p1-symptoms.png)

-And here is the bug, and a example of a solution:
+And here is the bug, and an example of a solution:
 ![Image](/lab3_images/Lab3-p1-bug.png)
 ![Image](/lab3_images/Lab3-p1-sln.png)